ssec/polar2grid/py/polar2grid/doc/source/dev_guide/swbundle.rst

             # make clean (optional)
             make all_sdist

-            # put the eggs in the repository if ready
+            # put the eggs in the repository if ready (SSEC internal only)
             make torepos

         Install the packages directly from the tarball files::